CosmeValera/CosmeValera.github.io/content/blog/2025-04-22-responsive-design-with-respond-to-mixin.md

 - In the original desktop-first code, `display: flex` was applied to **both desktop and tablet** (it was overridden only for mobile)
 - In our mobile-first version, we start with mobile styles (`display: block`), so `display: flex` needs to be applied at the tablet breakpoint to maintain the same visual outcome

-This shift isn't just about reorganizing code—it's about preserving the same functionality while changing our starting point.
+This shift isn't just about reorganizing code.
+It's about preserving the same functionality while changing our starting point.
 In desktop-first, you subtract complexity for smaller screens; in mobile-first, you add enhancements as screens get larger.

 ---